jpmondet/devnet_training/maths_4_dev_and_networking/information_theory.md

 To shorten the messages as much as possible, the symbols are encoded.
 But from this, arise the problem of finding the **optimal encoding**.

 A code should be **unambiguous** to avoid confusing the receiver.
-Also it should (but nowadays, it is less mandatory) be an **instantaneous code** (code that can be decoded immediately -> no codeword should be the prefix of another one).
+Also it should (but nowadays, it is not really mandatory/true) be an **instantaneous code** (code that can be decoded immediately -> no codeword should be the prefix of another one).

 But to be optimal, instantaneous is not enough, the code must also :
 - construct message symbols from longer sequences of elementary symbols (which makes it more efficient)
 - take probabilities into account by assigning shorter codes to frequent symbols

+**Kraft inequality** : SUMi(2^(-li)) <= 1  (for instantenous code and with li being the level in the binary tree of the code).
+It constrains the choice of codeword lengths

+It permits to show that the expected length of a codeword is lower-bounded by entropy : E >= H(X)

+The **Huffman code** approaches H. It even guarantees to have an average codeword no longer than H+1.
+It is found by assigning symbols to leaf nodes of a tree sorted by probabilities of those symbols (least-likely to most-likely).